Canadian Floor Crossers

 Canadian floor crossing represents the tension between party loyalty and personal conscience in parliamentary democracy.
 While some crossings reflect genuine policy disagreements or evolving political convictions, others appear motivated by ambition or opportunism.

 The electoral data is clear: voters generally punish floor crossers, viewing party switching as a betrayal of their electoral choice.
-Only one-third of crossers win reelection, and many retire rather than face voter judgment.
-Yet floor crossing remains an important safety valve in the parliamentary system, allowing MPs to follow their conscience when party and principle diverge.
+Only about a third of crossers win reelection, and many retire rather than face voter judgment.
+Yet floor crossing remains an important valve in the parliamentary system, allowing MPs to follow their conscience when party and principle diverge.

 Floor crossing data compiled from Parliamentary records, Elections Canada databases, newspaper archives, parliamentary libraries, and academic studies of Canadian political behaviour.
+Data on the 2025-26 Carney-era crossings sourced from CBC News, CTV News, CP24, and Global News (March 2026).
 Electoral outcomes tracked through official election results and constituency records.
-Reasons for crossing analyzed through contemporary media reports, parliamentary statements, and biographical sources.
-Data covers federal MPs only, from Confederation (1867) through 2023.
+Data covers federal MPs only, from Confederation (1867) through March 2026.